lsgs/redcap-hide-create-empty-project/README.md

 * 2 Upload a REDCap project XML file (CDISC ODM format)?
 * 1 Use a template (choose one below)

-This External Module hides the "Create an empty project (blank slate)", forcing users to use a template (or ODM XML upload).
+This External Module hides the "Create an empty project (blank slate)" option,
+forcing the user to use a template (or upload an ODM XML).

-### Default User Roles
+### Default User Roles in Template Projects

-Setting up templates enables REDCap administrators to define suitable default user roles, e.g. for the "Project Owner", "Data Entry", "Investigator", "Data User" etc.
+Setting up templates enables REDCap administrators to define suitable default user roles, e.g. for the "Project Owner", "Data Entry", "Investigator", "Data User" etc. This illustrates the User Roles functionality and encourages users to make use of it rather than managing their project users' permissions individually.

+### System-Level Default User Role Name

 The module system-level configuration enables the administrator to specify the name of a user role (the default is "Project Owner") to which the user that